 Balance between beauty and utility.

 WABI-SABI design principles invite you to live in a less small way.
-Clutter and clean spaces are essential to achieving a calming home.
+Clutter and clean space are essential to achieving a calming home.
 Having a clean and clear space, it’s time to move on to the next step.

 2. Color Palette

 WABI-SABI draws from the color of nature.
 The color palette’s objective is to transform spaces into serene and harmonious atmospheres that focus on nature and warmth.
-Having nature for color inspiration brings out neutrals, warm, and calm colors such as beige, brown, warm gray, sage green, and natural muted color pastels.

 Think about the colors and combinations you see when you go to the mountains, desert, beach, or lake.
 These hues are perfect for embracing this look.
 Speaking of colors, let’s move on to the next.